 If you’re wanting to grade a card quickly because you want to resell it and thus need to take advantage of the current market (and not venture into the unknown of what months down the road might look like), then you have a big question to answer: will the card be more valuable if graded quickly, or if graded by PSA?

-And with their being a number of additional variables, I can’t really answer that question, but am simply throwing it out there so you don’t lose track of the best play.
+And with there being a number of additional variables, I can’t really answer that question but am simply throwing it out there so you don’t lose track of the best play.
 With that said, I understand the want and need to get a card graded and get it back into your hands for flexibility’s sake.
 It’s a hopeless feeling knowing that a card you do want to sell is completely out of your hands.

 You’re Going to Keep it in Your PC